prasser/jhpl/README.md

 The following numbers show the time needed to enumerate all elements from a materialized lattice with 1 million elements.

-1. Enumerating the elements level by level (in a natural order):
+1. Enumerating the elements level by level (in a natural order)

 ```Java
 for (int level=0; level<lattice.numLevels(); level++) {
 	processAll(lattice.listNodes(level));
 }
 ```
 This requires ~200ms with a maximum of 8 ms per level (55 generalization levels in total).

-2. Enumerating all elements (in a natural order):
+2. Enumerating all elements (in a natural order)

 ```Java
 processAll(lattice.listNodes());
 }